Typescript sdk

 Examples:

-# List graphs for a specific project
+# List agents for a specific project

-inkeep list-graphs --project my-project
+inkeep list-agents --project my-project

-inkeep list-graphs --project my-project --config ./inkeep.config.ts
+inkeep list-agents --project my-project --config ./inkeep.config.ts

 # Override tenant and API URL

-inkeep list-graphs --project my-project --tenant-id my-tenant --agents-manage-api-url https://api.example.com
+inkeep list-agents --project my-project --tenant-id my-tenant --agents-manage-api-url https://api.example.com

 inkeep dev